Dart-Code/Dart-Code/README.md

 - Document symbol list/search with highlighting
 - `pub get` and `pub upgrade` commands
 - Other symbol references to current symbol are highlighted

-### Automatically Detects Dart SDK

-As long as Dart is in your `PATH` environment variable, Dart Code will find it automatically.
+- Automatically finds Dart SDK if it is in your `PATH` environment variable

-## Requirements

-The Dart SDK must be available on your machine and added to your `PATH` or set in the extensions configuration.

 ## Extension Configuration